 10. Standardize junction details: The designer of the house should minimize the variation in building envelope junctions to reduce the learning curve for the builder's construction people.

 11. BONUS: Spend money where you WANT to spend it: Decide what aspects and parts of the house matter to you.
 By applying the previous ten techniques, you will buy some financial room to splurge on a few key elements of the house that matter most to you and allow you to enjoy it the most.
 Go ahead and get the tadelakt.

 My SAPPHR Strategy™ gears a building project to a cost lower than average, and the savings can be used to make the building better - more enjoyable.
 The first step in SAPPHR is getting a RAD Study™ to analyze your situation and give you a solid direction forward.

 20 years from now, you could be enjoying a healthier house tailored to your family’s needs and which doesn’t need substantial repairs, or you could still be stuck in your current house that’s increasingly drafty in the winter and literally uninhabitable during summer heatwaves.
 Will you be able to continue to live in your current home into retirement?
 Can you afford not to build the right house?

-Book a Project Consultation Call to discuss getting your RAD Study™.
+Book a Diagnostic Session to discuss getting your RAD Study™.